 There are great options out there to sync and transfer files between Mac OS X and Android, you just have to find the right one.
 In this article we have reviewed some of the best apps for Mac Android file transfer.

 First comes SyncMate.
 This app has a galore of various features and actually supports multiple other devices too (if you may ever need another sync direction).
 This app allows mounting Android devices as separate Mac disks.
 You'll be able to freely browse through Android phone or tablet folders and transfer files back and forth.
 Simply drag the files onto the required folders.
 Fast, easy, reliable.

 This is a different type of app than SyncMate, but still worth the attention.
-Commander One allows you connecting Android device to Mac via USB and immediately seeing it in this file manager as a Mac disk.
+Commander One allows you connecting Android device to Mac OS X via USB and immediately seeing it in this file manager as a Mac disk.
 Now you can work with your device just as with any other local drive.
-Because this app is dual-panel Android file transfer for Mac is a real no-brainer there.
+Because this app is dual-panel Android file transfer for Mac OS X is a real no-brainer there.

 In Commander One you can also connect to the most popular cloud storage service, browse files on iOS devices, work with archives and hidden system files, use Terminal Emulator and manage current system processes.

-This is the only native utility that could be rather helpful in file transfer, but unfortunately it has not been updated for several years and the interface is not easy to understand.
+Android File Transfer Mac by Google is the only native utility that could be rather helpful in file transfer, but unfortunately it has not been updated for several years and the interface is not easy to understand.
 Also it doesn't let you transfer more than one file at a time, so it may just take forever to get the job done.

 Using cloud storages is also an option even if not the most convenient one.
 It adds an extra step to the process but is helpful when you don't have other options.
 You may already have a Dropbox or SugarSync account and can make use of those.